coderfi/protobuf-codec/README.md

 ## UPDATES:

 09/June/13: Disted version 1.2-enumval1
-     - Added Feature.ENUM_USE_VALUES (pass in a list of protobuf Enum classes) to identify Enumerations that should be serialized/deserialized by value, rather than by name
+     - Added Feature.ENUM_USE_VALUES (pass in a list of fully qualified name strings such as "myproto.MyEnum") to identify Enumerations that should be serialized/deserialized by value, rather than by name